biqar/puzzle-solver/README.md

 7. **-board_dim:** Board dimension, may use representing any square board
 8. **-mx_sideways_move:** Maximum allowed sideways move in hill-climbing search
 9. **-print_path:** Flag to indicate printing path if solution exist, accepts boolean string, i.e., "true" or "false".
+10. **-file:** Input file containing large input data.
+For example, we keep the constraint graph needed by [`k-coloring`](https://github.com/biqar/puzzle-solver/tree/master/src/k-coloring) algorithm.
+11. **-mcolor:** Maximum allowed color, value -1 means we need to find the chromatic number, value (>0) means we need to color the graph by using this number of colors.
+12. **-mrv:** Flag to indicate whether we will apply heuristic Minimum Remaining Values (MRV) for selecting the next vertex to color.
+13. **-degree_heu:** Flag to indicate whether we will apply heuristic Minimum Remaining Values (MRV) for selecting the next vertex to color.
+14. **-lcv:** Flag to indicate whether we will apply heuristic Minimum Remaining Values (MRV) for selecting the next vertex to color.

 ## Motivation of Algorithm Mode
-While implementing different algorithms for solving 8-puzzle problem, we found some optimization techniques help the algorithms' to be more efficient.
+While implementing different algorithms for solving [`8-puzzle`](https://github.com/biqar/puzzle-solver/tree/master/src/8-puzzle) problem, we found some optimization techniques help the algorithms' to be more efficient.
 These techniques can be rigid or independent w.r.t. the algorithm itself.
 For example, bi-directional search technique is very common in the domain of searching algorithms and can be applied to a large number of algorithms.
 Bi-directional search launch two searches, one from the initial state to the goal state